-Biostatistics; Epidemiology; Prognosis; Public Health; Regression Analysis; Risk Assessment; Survival Analysis
+Biostatistics; Epidemiology; Models, Statistical; Prognosis; Public Health; Regression Analysis; Risk Assessment; Survival Analysis

 My primary interest is in statistical modeling in etiologic and predictive research.
 A focus of my methodological research is objective and reproducible variable selection.
-Obtaining and communicating easily comprehensible effect size measures to support patients’ decisions on treatment or to support public health recommendations is another research focus of mine.
-In a former project, I explored weighted estimation in Cox regression as a means to deal with non-proportional hazards, i.e. time-dependent effects, a condition frequently occurring in medical data.
+Obtaining and communicating easily comprehensible effect size measures to support individual treatment decisions or to support public health recommendations is another research focus.

 What I love about my profession?
-While as a statistician I can develop new methods and algorithms to learn from the data, as a biostatistician I can apply these methods to extract important patterns and to separate ‘information’ from ‘noise’—in short to make sense of medical data.
+While as a statistician I can develop new methods and algorithms to learn from the data, as a biostatistician & epidemiologist I can apply these methods to extract important patterns and to separate ‘information’ from ‘noise’—in short to make sense of medical and public health data.

 Techniques, methods & infrastructure